2Pillows/resume-template/README.md

 Editing the .tex file will also update the PDF, making it easy to work with.

 #### To update the repository:

+If you're using a public repository, be careful about sharing personal information.

 ```
 git add .